Learning Incentive Structures for Cooperative Resilience in Multi-Agent Systems under Social Dilemmas: Learning Incentive Structures from Behavior

-Once a parameterization is chosen, we formulate the preference-based learning problem using the trajectory rankings induced by cooperative resilience scores.
-We explore two approaches to learn a reward function from these preferences: (i) Margin-based Preference Learning (MPL), and (ii) Probabilistic Preference Learning (PPL).
+Given a set of ranked trajectories, the learning problem is formulated using preference-based reinforcement learning.
+Two approaches to learning a reward function from these preferences: i) Margin-based Preference Learning (MPL) and ii) Probabilistic Preference Learning (PPL).

-\subsubsection{Margin-based Preference Learning}
+\subsubsection{Margin-Based Preference Learning}